 Polka dots too present as eternally youthful yet elegant, and for the House’s patriarch, were very much aligned with the charm of the check.
 “I would say the same about dots as about checks.
 They are lovely, elegant, easy and always in fashion.”
 For Chiuri, a polka dot scarf found in the Dior archives served as the starting point for a series of dresses in various lengths that explore the print’s infinite possibilities.
 There were also lovely pea coats and pleated skirts, along with fringing – the biggest trend to come out of Fashion Month as a whole – that provided kinetic ornamentation on long-line skirts.
 While knitwear spanned sweaters, jackets, skirts and pants, both cozy and creative.

 Under flickering neon signage designed in collaboration with the anonymous artist collective Claire Fontaine, Chiuri’s own The Little Dictionary of Fashion came to life.
-Beneath the slogans of “When women strike the world stops”, “Consent” and “Feminine beauty is a ready-made”, her autobiographic pieces spoke volumes of where she’s at in her journey.
+Beneath the slogans of “When women strike the world stops,” “Consent,” and “Feminine beauty is a ready-made,” her autobiographic pieces spoke volumes of where she’s at in her journey.
 Much like her mother, Chiuri uses fashion as a conduit; as a way to assert herself, to rebel, and to communicate to others how she wants to be perceived.
-She hung the words of the preeminent art critic-turned-feminist activist Carla Lonzi at the show’s entrance: “I say I”, one final symbol of the power of self-assertion and the infinite project that femininity represents.
-And in the wake of Harvey Weinstein’s guilty verdict yesterday, it has never felt more powerful.
+She hung the words of the preeminent art critic-turned-feminist activist Carla Lonzi at the show’s entrance: “I say I,” one final symbol of the power of self-assertion and the infinite project that femininity represents.
+In the wake of Harvey Weinstein’s guilty verdict yesterday, it has never felt more powerful.